Seminars on the Berkeley Campus

 Berkeley Natural History Museums Informatics Seminar

-Meets 2-3 times a semester.
+Meets irregularly during the semester.
 Check listings for schedule.

 A graduate-level seminar series based on current and recent herpetological research.
 Each meeting will begin with a review of recent publications.
 The body of each meeting will consist of a presentation or led discussion by a participant or invited guest.
 Presentation of manuscripts and research plans for comment is encouraged.
 Advanced undergraduates wishing to take the course for credit should ask before signing up, but all are welcome to attend meetings.Address questions to Jimmy A. McGuire (firstname.lastname@example.org)